lucenta/BlockBuilder/README.md

 | Left-Click | Remove block |
 | Right-Click | Place block |
 | Keys 1-5 | Change block type (note that stone blocks can't be destroyed) |

+## Changes that I would like to see incorporated